 ~ Twenty years of healthcare experience in both inpatient and outpatient settings caring intimately for the health & well-being of others.
-Work as a Nurse Practitioner.
+Currently work as a Nurse Practitioner.

 ~ Longtime practitioner of mindfulness that includes meditation and other modalities.
 Participated in one or more ten day silent meditation retreats yearly since 2002.

 ~Journeyed back from a life-altering, disabling health opportunity (illness) in 2007.
 The journey back to wellness has included deep introspection, meditation, opening, plants and herbs as medicine, exploration of different diets with a focus on plant-based nutrition, western medicine, and many alternative/natural modalities such as holotropic breathwork, acupuncture, and a polishing of the temple of the body and the sacred presence that abides within.

 In his exquisite poem entitled Desiderata, the late Max Ehrmann wrote, you are a child of the universe, no less than the trees and the stars.

 Growing up in Virginia, I learned to love the ocean, the advance and retreat of waves on the shore, their bubbly whisper back to the boundless sea.
 I learned to love the call of the mourning dove, the song of the whippoorwill, violently, crashing summer thunderstorms that move in as slowly as they recede.
 My heart was captivated by the world around me, and I began following the inspiration to put pen to paper in the form of poetry by the time I was eleven.

 After graduating from college in 1997, I heeded a strong call to go west.
 With the exception of a year spent living in Hawaii, Boulder, Colorado has since been my home.
 Colorado introduced me to the kind of inner exploration I am drawn to do.
 I have participated in one or more ten day silent meditation retreats yearly since 2002, and am currently a student of shamanic healing work.